 - (Customer, User and Technical) Data is collected when you buy a product

-- You are able to buy products from ETSY and TEACHABLE, and it should be noted that they are the sellers – but we receive copies of all orders for our records, and to fulfil the order (such as starting the automated process of sending emails related to a course signup).
+- You are able to buy products from TEACHABLE, and it should be noted that they are the sellers – but we receive copies of all orders for our records, and to fulfil the order (such as starting the automated process of sending emails related to a course signup).

 - (User, Technical and/or Marketing) Data is collected when you use the website

 We also may receive data from third parties such as analytics providers such as Google based inside or outside the UK and/or the EU ( https://www.google.com/analytics/terms/us.html), advertising networks such as Facebook based inside or outside the UK and/or the EU, search information providers such as Google based inside or outside the uk and/or the EU, Shop providers incl.
 Teachable, and providers of technical, payment and delivery services, such as data brokers or aggregators.

 I currently work with AdThrive who provide the advertisements on this site.
 I endeavour to stop any unsuitable ad content appearing on the site but if any does get through please alert me immediately and I will rectify it.

 This Site is affiliated with CMI Marketing, Inc., d/b/a CafeMedia (“CafeMedia”) for the purposes of placing advertising on the Site, and CafeMedia will collect and use certain data for advertising purposes.
 To learn more about CafeMedia’s data usage, click here: www.cafemedia.com/

 4. HOW DO WE USE YOUR PERSONAL DATA (& WHY)

 - Communications Data – We process this data for the purposes of communicating with you, for record keeping and for the establishment, pursuance or defence of legal claims.
 Our lawful ground for processing is our legitimate interests which in this case are to reply to communications sent to us, to keep records and to establish, pursue or defend legal claims.